 서울시 마포구 와우산로 15길-28. / 서울시 마포구 서교동 409-10

-I noticed Nangpung has ceased their franchise business at Seoul Nat’l University outlet.
-However, you can still get kimchi jiggae at the same location.
+I noticed Nangpung has ceased its franchise business at the Seoul Nat’l University outlet.
+However, you can still get kimchi jiggle at the same location.
 The restaurant is no longer called “Nang Pung” but it sells the same dishes.

 How To Get There:

 1. Coming out from Line No. 2 (Green Line) Seoul Nat’l University Station (서울대입구역) Exit No.4, walk straight.

 2. Walk down 3 blocks.
 You’ll pass by Woori Bank, Mr. Pizza, Tous Les Jous, Cafe Bene, IBK bank and Hi Mart (all at your left-hand side) before reaching the correct junction.